 Since the 1990s, the aerospace and defense industries have undergone radical consolidation.
 The largest prime contractors have merged or been acquired resulting in fewer, and much larger, entities.
 Some examples are Boeing which acquired McDonnell Douglas; Lockheed Martin, formed by Lockheed's acquisition of Martin Marietta, together with the aerospace divisions of General Dynamics; Northrop Grumman, which fused together Northrop, Grumman, Westinghouse and Litton Industries into one entity.
 Where once there were nine companies there are now just three.
+The recently proposed merger of the European companies EADS and BAE Systems indicates that this consolidation may be continuing.

 The consolidation of the prime contractors has caused a similar consolidation of suppliers.
 Major contractors seek to streamline supply chains by buying both larger quantities and more complete sub-assemblies from fewer suppliers.
 This has led to increased competitive pressure on many smaller firms.
 To survive in this environment suppliers must invest in systems and infrastructures capable of interfacing with and meeting the needs of prime contractors.
 Suppliers with \$15-\$100 million in annual sales, referred to as the "Tier III and IV Manufacturing Sector," must become fully capable of working interactively in a computer aided three dimensional automated engineering environment and must have independent third party quality system certifications.

-We believe this industry trend will increase pressure on smaller aerospace/defense critical component manufacturers, the Tier III and IV suppliers, as the cost of upgrading their systems to achieve the level of interactivity necessary to work with prime contractors, to the extent they have not already done so, will adversely impact their profit margins.
+We believe this industry trend will increase pressure on smaller aerospace/defense critical component manufacturers, the Tier III and IV suppliers.
+These manufacturers will have no choice but to upgrade their systems and processes or seek to be acquired or acquire others to achieve the necessary scale or leave the industry.

 Our acquisition of WMI and the NTW Acquisition are part of our strategy to react to this market environment.
-The NTW Acquisition creates a company with combined pro-forma sales for the trailing twelve months ended June 30, 2012 of approximately \$70 million,
+The NTW Acquisition creates a company with combined pro-forma sales for the trailing twelve months ended June 30, 2012 of approximately \$70 million, The addition of Nassau Tool places us in the upper quadrant of Tier III and IV manufacturers and enables the combined entity to compete more effectively for contracts and other outsourcing opportunities from prime contractors and the US Government.

-We intend to continue to seek accretive acquisition candidates and internal growth opportunities for AIM, WMI and NTW.
+We intend to continue to seek accretive acquisition candidates and internal growth opportunities for AIM, WMI and Air-NTW.